CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 #### INF.2.A16 Air conditioning in the data center [Building Services]

-It SHOULD be made sure that the climatic conditions for air temperature and humidity (see INF.2.A5 * compliance with air temperature and humidity *) in the data center and also for the areas of fresh air and suspended matter are maintained and maintained.
+It SHOULD be ensured that the climatic conditions for air temperature and humidity in the data center (see INF.2.A5 * Compliance with Air Temperature and Humidity *) as well as for fresh air and suspended solids are created and maintained.
 The air conditioning SHOULD be sufficiently dimensioned for the data center.
 All relevant values ​​SHOULD be constantly monitored.
 If a value deviates from the norm, an automatic alerting should take place.

 The air conditioning systems SHOULD be as fail-safe as possible in computer room areas, z.
 B. by redundant designed components.